Can you sign a quantum state?: Preliminaries

-\textbf{Notation, conventions.} We will largely use the conventions regarding quantum information from~\cite{NC11}.
+We will largely use the conventions regarding quantum information from~\cite{NC11}.
 We use $\hi_M$ to denote a complex Hilbert space with label $M$ and finite dimension $\dim M$.
 A quantum register is a physical system whose set of valid states is $\states(\hi_M)$.
 In our setting, a ``quantum register $M$'' is in fact an infinite family of registers $\{M_n\}_{n \in \NN}$ consisting of $p(n)$ qubits, where $p$ is some fixed polynomial.
 The notation $\tau_M$ will mean the maximally mixed state (i.e., uniform classical distribution) $\one / \dim M$ on $M$.
+We denote the euclidean norm of a vector, the trace norm of a matrix, and the diamond norm of an operator on a matrix space, by $\|\cdot\|_2$, $\|\cdot\|_1$ and $\|\cdot\|_\diamond$, respectively.
+We set down notation for other norms as we use them.
 By ``QPT'' we mean a polynomial-time uniform family of quantum circuits, i.e., an efficient quantum algorithm.
 Quantum algorithms implement completely positive (CP), trace-preserving (TP) maps, i.e., quantum channels.
 To indicate that $\Phi$ is a channel from register $A$ to $B$, we will write $\Phi_{A \to B}$.
-We often drop tensor products with the identity, e.g., given a map $\Psi_{BC \to D}$, we will write $\Psi \circ \Phi$ to denote the map $\Psi \circ (\Phi \otimes \one_C)$ from $AC$ to $D$.
+We often drop tensor products with the identity, e.g., given a map $\Psi_{BC \to D}$, we will write $\Psi \circ \Phi$ to denote the map $\Psi \circ (\Phi \otimes \id_C)$ from $AC$ to $D$.
 For us, all classical schemes will be {\em post-quantum} secure, i.e., secure against QPT adversaries.